LinkedInLearning/circuitpython-connecting-a-robot-cat-to-the-internet-2253163/README.md

-# COURSENAME
+# CircuitPython: Connecting a robot cat to the internet
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `CircuitPython: Connecting a robot cat to the internet `.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.